delameter/pytermor/docs/pages/guide-hi/colors.rst

         Color256(0x123456, code=257, register=True, index=True)

-    But it will not work properly in any way whatsoever, because code 257 does not exist, and not a single terminal emulator does know anything about it.
+    Although this will not work properly for xterm-indexed colors, because code 257 does not exist, and not a single terminal emulator does know anything about it, this can be used to extend `ColorRGB` color set, as it translates to SGRs explicitly (by color value).

-There are two top-level methods that provide a capability to search for the colors closest to specified one in an indexed palette: `find_closest()` and `approximate()`.
+Also there are two top-level methods that provide a capability to search for the colors closest to specified one in an indexed palette: `find_closest()` and `approximate()`.